JDonnellyCodeInstitute/weather/README.md

 ## Bugs

-  - FIXED: Wind and humidity icons pushing each other out of UI area when clicked on, fixed with media query
+  - FIXED: Wind and humidity icons pushing each other out of the UI area when clicked on, fixed with media query
   - FIXED: Incorrect selector used for table of data event listener causing the whole body to be hidden
+  - FIXED: Explainer section overlapping with other elements due to fixed position, fixed with media queries
-  - Outstanding: Inconsistencies in geolocation across different browsers - not something the dev will be able to fix
+  - Outstanding: Inconsistencies in geolocation across different browsers - this is not something the dev will be able to fix as this is an issue with the API itself and is outside the scope of this project

 ## Testing